adobe/commerce-integration-starter-kit/README.md

 ```

 For convenience, the hook configuration is commented out in the `app.config.yaml` file.
 To enable the hook, uncomment the hook configuration.

+If you plan to add more hooks to the application, you can define them in the `hooks` folder and reference them in the `app.config.yaml` file.

 ## Development